Olamyyde/test-colab/README.md

 # test-colab
-This is where I practice my knowledge of numpy, pandas and scikit-learn
+This is where I practise my knowledge of numpy, pandas and scikit-learn